Late Night (film): Box office

 Late Night grossed $15.5 million in the United States and Canada, and $6.9 million in other territories, for a worldwide total of $22.4 million.
 In June 2019, the film was estimated to have lost Amazon $40 million due to the cost of acquisition and marketing.

 In its limited opening weekend, the film made $249,694 from four theaters, for a per-venue average of $62,414, the second-best of 2019.
 The film expanded on June 14, opposite the openings of Men in Black: International and Shaft, and was projected to gross $5 million from 2,218 theaters over the weekend.
 It ended up making $5.1 million, finishing ninth.
 While in-line with projections, the opening was viewed as disappointing given the positive critical reception and the studio's cost of acquisition.
-However, Deadline Hollywood noted the film was essentially an advertisement for streaming on Amazon Prime, and audiences may be waiting to see it later.
+However, Deadline Hollywood noted the film was essentially an advertisement for streaming on Amazon Prime, and audiences may have been waiting to see it later.
 It made $2.6 million the following weekend, dropping 51% to 12th.